Salt Lake City

 Park Hours

 The canyon is open from 8:30am to 10:00pm.
+Please refer to project website for access details during the construction project.
 Private vehicles are not allowed in the canyon during the construction project.
 The canyon will close at 8:00pm on holidays.
 Observed holidays include Memorial Day, Juneteenth, Independence Day, Pioneer Day, and Labor Day.
 In the event of an emergency, visitors may be required to leave the canyon.

 Cars